4impact/madcow-test-site/README.md

-Madcow Address Book Test Application v2
+Address Book Test Application v2
 ================================================================

 ##DESCRIPTION
-This is a Grails 2.0 Application for the Madcow Test Tool v2.0 to utilise.
+This is a Grails 2.0 Application for the 4impact milk-parlour application to utilise.

 It is currently being upgraded to support Grails 2.0 utilizing Twitter Bootstrap, jQuery and others.